 The sun rise from our hotel across the constantly misty layers of mountains is nothing short of breath taking.
-After breakfast it is pack back on and start walking around the lake, the simplest way is to head right because it ‘s there.
-Very quickly we are out of the noise and chaos of the Shueishe village and jetty and walking along a boardwalk along side the lake, with stunning vistas in towards the lake.
+After breakfast it’s back pack on and start walking around the trail by the lake, the simplest way is to head right because it ‘s there.
+Very quickly we are out of the noise and chaos of the Shueishe village and jetty and walking along a boardwalk beside the lake, viewing stunning vistas towards the lake.
 Dotted along the footpath are guys fishing, tucked down in the bushes shores as we would find them anywhere around in Australia.
 Dotting the lake are fishing barges that have a little hut at one end and at the other a gantry suspending a net over the water, which is lowered into the water to catch fish.

 Although the lake had a huge amount of lake traffic it didn’t really have any private boating going on, no privately owned yachts or power boats just heaps of charter boats.
 The walk took us past Chiang Kai-shek’s jetty and guard house, apparently this was one of his favorite places.
 Hot , sweaty and our water running low we rounded a bend to see the buildings of a village appear.
 Good a place for to top up the water or even sit in the shade with a cold beer and watch the Chinese tourist having fun.